 Traditional media such as newspapers, TV, radio, etc. is still a key source of information for many consumers.
 Lately, more and more people are turning to local media outlets for essential information and updates during the ongoing pandemic.

-Public relations can help you generate “earned media” or coverage on those channels for free (if you do it yourself).
+Public relations can help you generate “earned media” or coverage on those channels for free (if you do it yourself) for your reopening.
 Via news releases and media pitching, you can communicate your business’ news, along with reopening plans, new offerings/services, sales promotions, safety protocols being implements, and so on.
 It’s important to share other non-COVID-19 related news too.
 For example, distribute news releases about new hires, promotions, new services, and general business news is still relevant.

 Usually you can obtain media contacts by researching publications online.
 Visit their “contact us” page to review and compile journalists, their respective beats/areas of coverage, and contact info.
 As an alternative, you can always contact local newsrooms via phone to share information, ask questions, and get contact information.